 This type of harassment need not be both severe AND pervasive, but only severe OR pervasive.
 Therefore, a single instance of harassing conduct could create a hostile work environment if it is severe enough.
 Alternatively, a campaign of multiple acts of less severe harassment could collectively create a hostile work environment if pervasive enough.
 You may also have a claim even though you were not the direct target of the harassing conduct.
 For example, a woman who witnesses her female co-workers being groped and propositioned can bring a claim for hostile work environment sexual harassment.

 If you have been the victim of sexual harassment on the job, you may have the right to monetary compensation.
-Our San Diego sexual harassment attorney understands California’s employment laws and are here to help you get the benefits or compensation you may be entitled to.
-You can contact us through our online contact form or you can reach us at (619) 273-3431.
+Our San Diego sexual harassment attorney understands California’s employment laws and is here to help you get the compensation you may be entitled to.